-- Award the answer a mark for content (C) [out of 10] and a mark for language (L) [out of 9] in accordance with the General Criteria table that follows. - 2 Content covers relevance (i.e. whether the piece fulfils the task and the awareness of purpose/audience/register) and the development of ideas (i.e. the detail/explanation provided and how enjoyable it is to read). - Language covers style (i.e. complexity of vocabulary and sentence structure) and accuracy (of grammar, spelling, punctuation and use of paragraphs). - When deciding on a mark for content or language, first of all decide which mark band is most appropriate.
+- 1. Award the answer a mark for content (C) [out of 7] and a mark for language (L) [out of 6] in accordance with the General Criteria table that follows. - 2.
+Content covers relevance (i.e. whether the piece fulfils the task and the awareness of purpose / audience / register) and the development of ideas (i.e. the detail / explanation provided and how enjoyable it is to read). - 3.
+Language covers style (i.e. complexity of vocabulary and sentence structure) and accuracy (of grammar, spelling, punctuation and use of paragraphs). - 4.
+When deciding on a mark for content or language, first of all decide which mark band is most appropriate.
 There will not necessarily be an exact fit.
 Then decide between 2 marks within that mark band.
-Use the lower mark if it only just makes it into the band and the upper mark if it fulfils all the requirements of the band but doesn't quite make it into the band above. - When deciding on a mark for content, look at both relevance and development of ideas.
+Use the lower mark if it only just makes it into the band and the upper mark if it fulfils all the requirements of the band but doesn't quite make it into the band above. - 5.
+When deciding on a mark for content, look at both relevance and development of ideas.
 First ask yourself whether the writing fulfils the task, in terms of points to be covered and the length.
-If it does, it will be in at least the 4-5 mark band.
-If one bullet point is missing, a maximum mark of C4 can be awarded. - When deciding on a mark for language, look at both the style and the accuracy of the language.
+If it does, it will be in the 4-5 mark band. - 6.
+When deciding on a mark for language, look at both the style and the accuracy of the language.
 A useful starting point would be first to determine whether errors intrude.
-If they do not, it will be in at least the 4-5 mark band. - The use of paragraphs should not be the primary basis of deciding which mark band the work is in.
-Look first at the language used and once you have decided on the appropriate mark band, you can use the paragraphing as a factor in helping you to decide whether the work warrants the upper or lower mark in the mark band. - If the essay is considerably shorter than the stated word length, i.e. below 105 words, it should be put in mark band 2-3 for content or lower for not fulfilling the task.
-The language mark is likely to be affected and is unlikely to be more than one band higher than the content mark. - If the essay is totally irrelevant and has nothing to do with the question asked, it should be given 0 marks for Content and Language, even if it is enjoyable to read and fluent. - If the essay is partly relevant and therefore in mark band 2-3, the full range of marks for language is available.
+If they do not, it will be in the 4-5 mark band. - 7.
+The use of paragraphs should not be the primary basis of deciding which mark band the work is in.
+Look first at the language used and once you have decided on the appropriate mark band, you can use the paragraphing as a factor in helping you to decide whether the work warrants the upper or lower mark in the mark band. - 8.
+If the essay is considerably shorter than the stated word length, fewer than 70 words, it should be put in mark band 2-3 for content or lower for not fulfilling the task.
+The language mark is likely to be affected and is unlikely to be more than one band higher than the content mark. - 9.
+If the essay is totally irrelevant and has nothing to do with the question asked, it should be given 0 marks for Content and Language, even if it is enjoyable to read and fluent. - 10.
+If the essay is partly relevant and therefore in mark band 2-3, the full range of marks for language is available.